Fergus The fighter

 Waking up to a phone call from Janelle is always heart stopping.
 It means something has happened.
 Majesty delivered her baby, Fergus, prematurely during the night.
-He was weak and unable to stand.
+He was weak and unable to stand or nurse.
 Mares have an amazing sense for knowing.
-They abandon babies in the wild if they know they can’t make it physically.
-If a foal is unable to rise and travel, it puts the whole band in danger, so they’re left behind.
+They abandon babies in the wild if they are unable to rise and move if the band senses danger.
 It’s a harsh reality of nature and we understand that, but at Skydog, we do everything we can to help them.

-Janelle found Fergus in the soft dirt.
+Janelle noticed Majesty and Precious were standing on a hill.
+As they came down for breakfast, she went up to take a look.
+She found wee Fergus in the soft dirt.
 He nickered to her as she drew near.
-Even with help, he couldn’t get on his feet, so she immediately called the best vets @bendequine.
-Koal put him in the truck, and they rushed him to the hospital for emergency intervention.
-At that point, it didn’t look promising.
+Even with help, he couldn’t get on his feet, so she immediately called our excellent vets at Bend Equine.
+Koal scooped him up, put him in the truck, and they rushed him to the hospital for emergency intervention.
+At that point, it didn’t look promising and we didn’t know if he would survive the night.

-They did blood work, ran a barrage of tests, gave him an enema, took his temperature and heart rate.
-They did ultrasounds of his insides and x-ravs of his legs.
+They did blood work, ran a barrage of tests, gave him an enema, took his temperature and heart rate, did ultrasounds of his insides and x-ravs of his legs.
 They gave him colostrum, fluids, plasma, sugars, and got a feeding tube going.
 All of this saved his life.
+Four days later, he was standing on his own, drinking replacement milk from a bowl - which he loves - and taking his first wobbly steps.
+The vet was able to tape shoes with extensions on the hind feet to address the tendon laxity that was causing his fetlocks to drop and toe to flip up.
+He has weeks of intensive care ahead of him as we have to take things slow with a premature baby, but he’s bright, interactive, and everything is moving in the right direction.

 American Mustangs and Burros Need Your Help